gira3d/gira3d-reconstruction-docs/index.md

 > **Note**
 > `open3d_colcon` will not be compiled for macOS.

-4. `pcl_colcon`: Colcon package to pull PCL.
-> **Note**
-> `pcl_colcon` will be compiled without CUDA support on all platforms.

-5. `ndt_map`: A copy of NDTMap with our modifications for comparison.
-The original codebase is [here](https://github.com/OctoMap/octomap/tree/devel).

-6. `octomap`: A copy of the original OctoMap codebase with our modifications for comparison.
-The original codebase is [here](https://github.com/OrebroUniversity/perception_oru/tree/port-kinetic).

 The `wet` workspace contains the following `git` submodules:

 1. `self_organizing_gmm`: C++ codebase accelerated with OpenMP for Intel/AMD/ARM CPUs.